fungenomics/CoRAL/README.md

 ```

-Now that you've made sure that the dryrun works you are ready to run the training pipeline!
+Now that you've made sure that the dry run works you are ready to run the training pipeline!
 Remove the `-n` flag from your script:

 ```bash
 # run benchmarking pipeline